Windrose Planarity: Embedding Graphs with Direction-Constrained Edges: Straight-line realizability of windrose-planar graphs

-The {\sc Bi-monotonicity} problem~\cite{fpss-htmd-11} takes as input a {\em bi-ordered graph}, that is, a triple $\langle G(V,E), \gamma, \lambda \rangle$ where $G$ is a planar graph, while $\gamma: V \leftrightarrow \{1,\dots,n\}$ and $\lambda: V \leftrightarrow \{1,\dots,n\}$ are two bijective functions, each specifying a total order of $V$, and asks whether a {\em bi-monotone drawing} of $\langle G(V,E), \gamma, \lambda \rangle$ exists, that is, a planar drawing of $G$ such that $x(u) < x(v)$ if and only if $\gamma(u) < \gamma(v)$, $y(u) < y(v)$ if and only if $\lambda(u) < \lambda(v)$, and edges are represented by $xy$-monotone curves.
-We say that a bi-ordered graph is {\em bi-monotone} if it admits a bi-monotone drawing.
+We conclude the section by considering a problem, called {\sc Bi-monotonicity}~\cite{fpss-htmd-11}, that is related to {\sc Windrose Planarity}.
+This problem takes as input a \emph{bi-ordered graph}, that is, a triple $\langle G(V,E), \gamma, \lambda \rangle$ where $G$ is a planar graph, while $\gamma: V \leftrightarrow \{1,\dots,n\}$ and $\lambda: V \leftrightarrow \{1,\dots,n\}$ are two bijective functions, each specifying a total order of $V$, and asks whether a \emph{bi-monotone drawing} of $\langle G(V,E), \gamma, \lambda \rangle$ exists, that is, a planar drawing of $G$ such that $x(u) < x(v)$ if and only if $\gamma(u) < \gamma(v)$, $y(u) < y(v)$ if and only if $\lambda(u) < \lambda(v)$, and edges are represented by $xy$-monotone curves.
+We say that a bi-ordered graph is \emph{bi-monotone} if it admits a bi-monotone drawing.
 In other words, while problem {\sc Windrose Planarity} asks to realize a \emph{partial} order among the vertices in one direction and another \emph{partial} order in the other direction, this problem asks to realize two \emph{total} orders.
 We prove that not all the bi-monotone graphs admit straight-line bi-monotone drawings; see Fig.~\ref{fig:unstretchable}.

 \begin{theorem} \theorembimonotone \end{theorem}